 Here are a few things to keep in mind.

-- Among the hotel partners, Hyatt is by far the most valuable.
-The others, while useful in some situations, are valued at less than 1 cent per point.
-For this reason, you’d want to think hard about whether or not it’s worth it to transfer Ultimate Rewards Points and lose value on every point.
+2. Among the hotel partners, Hyatt is by far the most valuable, even more valuable than some airline partners.
+The other hotel partners, while useful in some situations, are valued at less than 1 cent per point.

 What is the Chase Ultimate Rewards transfer ratio?